qrzn23/min/wip/confessions/content.md

 I was half-past twelve before I got home.
 I took a tub and found I was black and blue.
 Of course my breach of the rule about midnight was duly reported.
 I was halled and explained why I had been late.
 The proctor whom we had conveyed to Christ's had not taken our names and I have no reason to think that he knew me.
 But my tutor asked no questions.
 He took my story for true; in fact, he treated me simply as another gentleman.
 That could not have happened at Oxford.

-[« back to toc]

-unicursal hexagram

-Towards the Golden Dawn
-Chapter 20.
+### Chapter 20.

 Nothing gives such a mean idea of the intelligence of mankind than that it should ever have accepted for a moment the imbecile illusion of “free will”; for there can be very few men indeed, in any generation, who have at any time in their lives sufficient apparent liberty of action to induce them to dally with it.
 Of these few, I was one.
 When I left Cambridge, I had acquired no particular ties.
 I was already the Spirit of Solitude in in embryo.
 Practically, too, my father having been the younger son of a younger son, I had not even a territorial bond.
 On the other hand, I had a large fortune entirely at my own disposal; there was no external constraint upon me to do one thing rather than another.
 And yet, of course, my career was absolutely determined.
 The events of my life up to that point, it they had been intelligently interpreted, would have afforded ample indications of the future.
 I was white-hot on three points; climbing, poetry and Magick.

 On my return from Switzerland in 1898, I had nowhere in particular to go.
 There was no reason why I should settle down in any special place.
 I simply took a room in the Cecil, at that remote period a first-class hostelry, and busied myself with writing on the one hand and following up the magical clues on the other.
 Jephthah, and most of the other poems which appear in that volume, were written about this period.
 It is a kind of backwater in my life.
 I seem to have been marking time.
 For this reason, no doubt, I was the more ready to be swept away by the first definite current.
 It was not long before it caught me.

 I had a number of conversations with Julian Baker, who kept his promise to introduce me to “a man who was a much greater Magician than he was himself”.
 This was a Welshman, named George Cecil Jones.
 He possessed a fiery but unstable temper, was the son of a suicide, and bore a striking resemblance to many conventional representations of Jesus Christ.
 His spirit was both ardent and subtle.
 He was very widely read in Magick; and, being by profession an analytical chemist, was able to investigate the subject in a scientific spirit.
 As soon as I found that he really understood the matter I went down to Basingstoke, where he lived, and more or less sat in his pocket.
 It was not long before I found out exactly where my destiny lay.
-The majority of old magical rituals are either purposely unintelligible or actually puerile nonsense[1].
+The majority of old magical rituals are either purposely unintelligible or actually puerile nonsense.^[Some are doubtless survivals of various forms of nature religion;but the majority are adaptations of Catholic or Jewish traditions to the ambitions, cupidities, envies, jealousies and animal instincts of the most ignorant and primitive type of peasant.]
 Those which are straightforward and workable are, as a rule, better adapted to the ambitions of love-sick agricultural labourers than those of educated people with a serious purpose.
 But there is one startling exception to this rule.
 It is The Book of the Sacred Magick of Abra-Melin the Mage.

 This book is written in an exalted style.
 It is perfectly coherent; it does not demand fantastic minutiae of ritual or even the calculations customary.
 There is nothing to insult the intelligence.
 On the contrary, the operation proposed is of sublime simplicity.
 The method is in entire accordance with this.
 There are, it is true, certain prescriptions to be observed, but these really amount to little more than injunctions to observe decency in the performance of so august an operation.
 One must have a house where proper precautions against disturbance can be taken; this being arranged, there is really nothing to do but to aspire with increasing fervour and concentration, for six months, towards the obtaining of the Knowledge and Conversation of the Holy Guardian Angel.
 Once He has appeared, it is then necessary, first, to call forth the Four Great Princes of the Evil of the World; next, their eight sub-princes; and, lastly, the three hundred and sixteen servitors of these.
 A number of talismans, previously prepared, are thus charged with the power of these spirits.
 By applying the proper talismans, you can get practically anything you want.